AT A GLANCE

 ---

-There is a nuance many forget: the bear’s strength isn’t like that of a lion on parade.
+There is a nuance many forget: the bear's strength is not that of the lion parading for its pride.
 It is a strength of endurance.
-It is the ability to trek through snow, to survive scarcity, and to rise again after a long sleep.
-If you are going through a difficult time, your subconscious sends you this animal to say: "Look, your shoulders are broad enough for this."
+It is the ability to cross the snow, to survive scarcity, to rise again after a long sleep.

 ---